emarcey/useless_slack_utils/README.md

 # useless_slack_utils
-Very important Slack utilities for the otherwise lazy among you
+Very important Slack utilities for people who want to drive their co-workers crazy.

 Uses the Slack client for Python to handle incoming events in a series of pretty useless ways.